 We understand organising your affairs for later life can be a daunting prospect.
 At Browell Smith & Co Solicitors our experts are here to make this process as straightforward as possible.

 Browell Smith & Co Solicitors understand that moving home can be one of the most exciting but also most stressful times of your life.
 This is why we feel it’s important you have the right legal team to guide you through the process.

 Browell Smith & Co Solicitors have been serving the North East for more than 20 years, helping over 160,000 clients through the good times, the sad times, in sickness and in health.

-Accidents can happen in any parts of your life, but when they occur in the workplace, they often bring many added complications.
+Accidents can happen in any part of your life, but when they occur in the workplace, they often bring many added complications.

-The team at Browell Smith & Co Solicitors has many years of experience specialising in seeking compensation for employed people injured at work.
+The team at Browell Smith & Co Solicitors has many years of experience specialising in seeking No Win No Fee compensation for employed people injured at work.
 It is often difficult for an employee to pursue his/her employer for compensation.
-Nevertheless the experienced Browell Smith & Co team can guide you, successfully, through this process.
+Nevertheless, the experienced Browell Smith & Co team can guide you, successfully, through this process.

 Employers are subject to the Common Law and enshrined in many laws enacted by Parliament over the years, as well as following Directives of the EU.
 Consequently, employers have a duty to do all they reasonably can to prevent employees from suffering injuries or illness caused by negligence or breach of statutory duty within the workplace.

 When an employer fails to do this, resulting in an injury that was not the employee’s fault, then the employee is entitled to bring a claim for damages against the employer and its insurer.